iqam2000/Smart-Methods-Intern-/README.md

-# SMART METHODS Intern
+# SMART METHODS (Intern)

 This Repository Contains all the tasks required to complete Smart Methods Intern :)

+# Creator
-Creator : Amani Alqahtani
+Amani Alqahtani

+# Track
-Track : Artificial Intelligence and Robotics
+Artificial Intelligence and Robotics